smokeintheshell/hashdump-reporter/README.md

 - Ingesting output potfiles from hashcat/hashtopolis to identify accounts with weak passwords
 - Identifying accounts with reused passwords
 - Identifying hosts reusing passwords for local accounts
-- Generating *meaningful* output on that above points that clients can easily digest and implement remediation for.
+- Generating *meaningful* output on the above points that clients can easily digest and implement remediation for.
 <p>

-Generating that *meaningful* output can be big challenge when reporting on credentials, particularly in large Active Directory environments.
+Generating that *meaningful* output can be a big challenge when reporting on credentials, particularly in large Active Directory environments.
 As long as passwords are being used, some users will inevitably use weak passwords.
-Additionally, administrators all to often will either use a single account for domain administration that is shared (frequently with a bad password) or will reuse the password for their low-privilege account with their admin account.
+Additionally, administrators all too often will either use a single account for domain administration that is shared (frequently with a bad password) or will reuse the password for their low-privilege account with their admin account.
 In large environments, this can result in findings that are hundreds or thousands of lines long simply listing these accounts.
 When clients scroll through a penetration test report and see these ridiculous tables, they'll frequently skip over the finding altogether.
-To assist clients in implementing proper password controls, `hashdump-reporter.py` generates various output files to provide easily ingestible data that clients can act on.
+To assist clients in implementing proper password controls, `hashdump-reporter.py` generates various output files to provide easily digestible data that clients can act on.

 ## Installation
 This tool requires the `pandas` Python package.